-- Complimentary tour of the MIT Campus on Sunday July 31 or on Friday August 5 for participants and traveling companions
+- Complimentary tour of the MIT Campus on the Sunday prior to the course or on the final day for participants and traveling companions

-- Monday August 1: Complimentary Reception at the MIT Faculty Club for participants, traveling companions, and faculty
+- Monday: Complimentary reception at the MIT Faculty Club for participants, traveling companions, and faculty

 - The crisis simulation on Friday will include a data breach event!

 NOTE: Topics, speakers, and schedule are subject to minor adjustments.

 - Course Information and Outline; the MIT Experience

 • Steve Goldman, Dick Larson, Lou DiBerardinis, Suzanne Blake